staggeredsix/pdf-to-podcast-demo/README.md

 ```
 The `make model-dev` target will let you spin up only the docling service.

-### Use a Self-hosted NIM
+2. **Use a Self-hosted NIM**

-We currently use an ensemble of 3 LLMS to generate these podcasts.
-Out of the box, we recommend using the LLama 3.1-70B NIM.
-If you would like to use a different model, you can update the `models.json` file with the desired model.
+By default this blueprint uses an ensemble of 3 LLMS to generate podcasts.
+The example uses the LLama 3.1-70B NIM for balanced performance and accuracy.
+To use a different model, update the `models.json` file with the desired model.
 The default `models.json` calls an NVIDIA-hosted NIM.
 Feel free to use it as you develop locally.
 When you deploy, please use our NIM API Catalog endpoints.

 ### Change the Default Models and GPU Assignments

-Due to our design, it is relatively easy to swap out different pieces of our stack to optimize for GPU usage and available hardware.
+Due to our design, it is easy to swap out different pieces of the stack to optimize GPU usage for available hardware.
 For example, you could swap each model with the smaller LLama 3.1-8B NIM and disable GPU usage for `docling` in `docker-compose.yaml`.

 ### Enable Tracing
 We expose a Jaeger instance at `http://localhost:16686/` for tracing.
 This is useful for debugging and monitoring the system.